Meet Team ESIL

 Gabriela 'Gaby' Bosquez is the Program Manager for Cash & Narrative Change for Economic Security for Illinois.
 Previously, Gabriela was a Labor Organizer for Service Employees International Union (SEIU), working towards bringing union jobs to service workers in O’Hare airport and Residential buildings in Chicago.
 Gabriela is an interdisciplinary artis and a lead host Chicago Vote’s of Sh*t Talks, an interview series that brings young Chicagoans together to discuss political issues affecting our community and engages young people to become politically active through arts and culture.
 Gabriela is a graduate of Carleton College with a B.A in Latin American Studies and a concentration in Educational Studies.

-Hannah Gregor is the Program Manager for Operations & Future of Work for Economic Security for Illinois.
+Hannah Gregor is the Program Manager for Build the Field at Economic Security Project.
 She manages the daily operations and supports the various programs of ESIL, while engaging with partners and stakeholders to drive our Future of Work vision.
 Previously, Hannah did research and analysis of economic policy at The University of Chicago Crown Family School of Social Work, which educates the new generation of social workers and researches social policy interventions from the community to the national stage.
 She has also worked on disability justice, drug reentry courts, and electoral organizing.
 Hannah is a graduate of Crown Family School of Social Work, Policy, and Practice with a Masters Degree in Social Work.